 DEAN AND DIRECTORS REPORT.
 Dr. John Snyder reported on the following matters:

 - Dr. Gee will visit Ohio State Lima on April 28.
 While the agenda is not yet complete, he will address the Lima Rotary Club at noon and will be the principal speaker at Spring for Scholarship that evening.
-A late afternoon session will be set aside to meet with the Ohio State Lima Board of Trustees.
+A late afternoon session will be set aside to meet with the The Board of The Ohio State University at Lima.